Many of my gentle discipline clients and workshop attendees eventually ask this one question:

 5) Be very clear, use consistent language, do not argue.
 If they come to you when you have set boundary of them having solo time and you doing something else- remind them right away what the plan is with short clear language – and say it the same way with each interruption.
 I am fond of stating the plan/ expectation twice and after that I’ll say, “I told you what we are doing.
 Now I can’t talk more until I’m done with X” (and then I ignore other bids for attention.
 This shows that I can be trusted to hold my boundary.)

-5) Motivation.
+6) Add a little extra motivation.
 Some kids need a little extra motivation when they are first attempting solo play.
 Have special play baskets or bags of activities that you bring out just for the times you ask your child to play quietly or themselves.
 “You may have this play dough to play with, but I need you to play quietly with it here.
-I won’t be able to play, I’ll be busy on my computer.”
-I love how Montessori calls this sort of thing the child’s “Work.”
+I won’t be able to play, I’ll be busy on my computer.
+This play doh is only for when Mama is working” I love how Montessori calls this sort of thing the child’s “Work.”
 In this context, “You do your work.
 I’ll do my work.”

 Note that amounts of time little ones will play alone can vacillate over time.
 At 15 months my child was able to focus on “writing/drawing/play doh” for up to 45 minutes and I thought that was amazing.
 At 4 years it was actually less, just 20 minutes and there were times before when it was only 5 minutes!
 Interests change, attention span goes up and down.
 It isn’t “regression” or sudden onset of ADHD.